stefan52a/care-by-circles/README.md

 [![Promo Care By Circles](READMEImages/CareByCircles.gif)](https://youtu.be/YczwK4v-uJ0)

-Express RESTful API server for CirclesOracle.

-Oracle server for Care by Circles, social inclusion.
+Express RESTful API server for the Oracle for Care By Circles, social inclusion.

 Circles are tribes with a maximum of 150 (Dunbar's number) people each.

 Under the hood it uses Bitcoin blockchain principles for consensus and Oracle contracts with Partially Signed Bitcoin Transactions (PSBT).

-All transactions are locked by the following scriptPub (to lock output):
+Transactions are locked by the following scriptPub (to lock output):

 ```
 IF